EOSIO/eosio-project-demux-example/README.md

     ```bash
     alias eosiocpp='docker exec -it eosio /opt/eosio/bin/eosiocpp'
     ```
-    * Create a folder under /tmp/eosio/data/contracts called blog and copy the entire contents of the [contract directory](https://github.com/EOSIO/eosio-hackathon-starter/blob/master/contract) over to this new folder
+    * Create two folders under /tmp/eosio/data/, which should already exist, called contracts/blog and copy the entire contents of the [contract directory](https://github.com/EOSIO/eosio-hackathon-starter/blob/master/contract) over to this new folder
     * This folder is mounted onto the docker container, which will allow you to compile your contract using the eosiocpp executable in the container
     ```bash
     # eosiocpp -o <Target> <Smart Contract File>